Color, Fire, Shift

 Over View:

 In this assignment you will be workin with one of the basic and fundamental ways to work with clay, slabs.
 Slabs are a basic method of taking clay and shaping it into flat sheets of clay and then using those sheets of clay to build with.
-As you may know clay can be used in various stages of hardness, or wetness depending on the perspective you look at things from.
+As you may know clay can be used in various stages of hardness, or wetness depending on the effects you're looking to achieve.
 In this project you will use slabs in varied levels of moisture (soft and hard slabs) to execute the sculptural project.
 It's important to keep in mind that slabs are going to be the mode of operation in this assignment.
 All work must be made for slabs, no coiled or pinched forms.
-You may refine your slabs, but all formal shapes and objects must begin from slabs.
+You may refine your slabs, but all of your work must be made of slabs entirely.

 The Project:

-Each student will be tasked with creating 3 small scale sculptures.
-These sculpture should be an opportunity to explore composition and slab methodology.
-Sculpture made should be nonrepresentaional (not a person, place or thing, but rather a collection of form and shapes) and explore how formal elements come together to create visually stimulating compositions.
+Each student will be tasked with creating 1large scale vessel.
+This vessel should be an opportunity to explore composition and slab methodology.
+Vessels could be representational a person, place or thing, but I highly encourage you to work with a purely vessel grounded approach rather than going too far down the conceptual pathway.
 In this project we will discuss basic elements of design such as background, foreground, rhythm, negative and positive space.
 These basic elements of design will be the foundations for the sculptures produced.
 Students are encouraged to explore possibilities, take risks in composition and seek out inspirations.
 Art is not created in a vacuum but rather a response to something.
 Seek out elements in the world you can respond to.
+Look at the artists references and understand this is an opportunity to both learn slab construction and to play.

 Requirements: